Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

 We adopt the potential outcomes framework for causal inference and assume the standard consistency assumption \citep{rubi:90}.
-Specifically, we assume that the potential outcome, denoted by $Y_i(t)$, depends solely on the treatment assigned to unit $i$, not on the treatment assignments of other units.
-This is formalized as follows: \begin{assumption}[Consistency] The potential outcome under the treatment $t \in \cT$ is denoted by $Y_i(t)$, and equals to the observed outcome $Y_i$ under the realized treatment assigment $T_i$:
+Specifically, we assume that the potential outcome, denoted by $Y_i(t)$, depends solely on the treatment assignment of unit $i$ itself, not on those of other units.
+The assumption is formalized as follows: \begin{assumption}[Consistency] The potential outcome under the treatment $t \in \cT$ is denoted by $Y_i(t)$, and equals the observed outcome $Y_i$ under the realized treatment assignment $T_i$:

 \end{assumption}